pactflow/katacoda-workshops/pactflow-ai/step3.md

 Pact users have long requested the ability to generate Pact tests from OpenAPI descriptions, and with `pactflow-ai` this is now a possibility.

-Lets leverage just an OpenAPI description, to generate a Pact consumer test.
+Let's leverage just an OpenAPI description, to generate a Pact consumer test.

 ```sh
 pactflow-ai generate openapi \